 It’s a marathon!

 Mock exams help candidates to familiarize themselves with exam conditions.
 Chartered analysts have previously likened the studying process to a marathon, where to win, you have to establish a solid practice plan and stick to it.
 Exam stress is common among candidates, but if you get into the exam room having done a few mock exams, you’re likely to be more confident and relaxed.
-Our mock exams are designed to reflect the examiners’ current testing formula, in terms of topic weights, question structure, and length.
+Level I CFA® Program Mock Exams offered by AnalystPrep are designed to reflect the examiners’ current testing formula, in terms of topic weights, question structure, and length.
 Having established the importance of pre-exam practice, we now outline just how candidates should use the mock exams.

 How to use mock exams to improve your score